Top 5 Examples of Best Influencer Marketing Campaigns & How They Worked

 AXE also made use of an emerging influencer marketing trend.
 They’re hosting a buzz-building event, attended by a number of their “Hair Creators”.
 These events create plenty of opportunities for influencers to share images of the product and to get the brand’s name out there in an organic way.
 And also showing followers and guests how to get their look using AXE products.

-Our content marketing engine helps you place influencer exposure front and centre, on your website, in emails, on live screens, paid advertising and much more.
-REQUEST A DEMO today.
+Our Miappi UGC platform helps you place influencer exposure front and centre, on your website, in emails, on live screens, paid advertising and much more.
+Why not get in touch today for a free consultation!